mahmoud-alaa1/usePopcorn/README.md

 - 🗑️ Remove from Watchlist: Remove movies from your watched list.

 ## Live Demo
-you can explore the project on Vercel here [usePopcorn](https://usepopcorn-puce.vercel.app/)
+You can explore the project on Vercel here [usePopcorn](https://usepopcorn-puce.vercel.app/)

 ## Screenshots
 Here’s a glimpse of the usePopcorn app in action: